monsteragain/TidyData/README.md

 The script should be run from the R environment as described in the next section.
 There are no arguments to the script.
 The script can be run from an empty folder/directory.
 After the first run of the script the data set folder, UCIHAR Dataset, will be created and populated.
 Follow these steps to execute the script:

-1. From the repository down load the run_analysis.R to a clean folder.
+1. From this repository down load the run_analysis.R to a clean folder.
-2. Start the R environment and the working directory to the folder from the previous step.
+2. Start the R environment and set the working directory to the folder from the previous step.
+Use setwd() here.
 3. source("run_analysis.R")
 4. run()